Spectris manages its tax affairs in accordance with the following objectives:

 In line with our core value of being true, Spectris is committed to maintaining effective procedures for the prevention of the facilitation of tax evasion by any party who acts for or on behalf of the Group, in accordance with applicable law.

-We seek to responsibly manage our tax liabilities in accordance with tax legislation (such as making use of tax incentives for research and development and the utilisation of intellectual property) where the Group considers that such an approach is consistent with the Spectris values.
+We seek to responsibly manage our tax liabilities in accordance with tax legislation and regulations (such as making use of tax incentives for research and development and the utilisation of intellectual property) where the Group considers that such an approach is consistent with the Spectris values.

 We are committed to ensuring that all transfers of goods and services between companies in the Group are conducted on an arm’s length basis in line with OECD guidelines and transfer pricing legislation and reflect the commercial nature of the individual transactions.